 *Shading not included with flat colors.
 Cell shading extra cost must be estimated for each subject.Complicated details and other prop objects (such as clothing and accessories, weapons, furniture, or special effects etc.) will incur a determinate fee after discussion.Included with all commissions is a single-color background fill.
 Atmospheric or detailed backgrounds will incur a determinate fee after discussion.

-via the link below for all commissions
+Please submit a form response via the link below for all commissions

 About & FAQ